coriverchen/CRS/README.md

 # CRS
 Cover Reproducible Steganography via Deep Generative Models

-## Main file
+## Codes
-CRS.m
+The main file is CRS.m.
+Here, we do not provide the codes of generative models, which can be easily obtained from Huggingface.

-This is a draft version of the source code, and I will improve this code later.
+This is a draft version of the source code, and We will improve this code later.

 ## Citation
 If you find this work useful for your research, please cite our paper.